Servota/servota/docs/plan.md

 ### 3.1 Replacement claim function (first-come-first-served)

-- **What:** Atomic function/RPC that assigns an open shift to the first eligible claimant.
+- **What:** Atomic function/RPC that assigns an open shift **within a team** to the first eligible claimant; enforces capacity and eligibility; respects account-wide unavailability/overlap.
 - **Why:** Prevents two people claiming the same spot.
 - **Done when:** Simultaneous taps never exceed shift capacity.